Profile of Hugh A. Grant

 Hugh Grant is the Founding Director and Curator of Kirkland Museum of Fine & Decorative Art in Denver; also Adjunct Curator of the Kirkland Collection at the Denver Art Museum.

-Grant established the Kirkland Foundation in 1996 to document, rediscover, collect, exhibit and publish Colorado artists, primarily from 1875 to 1980.
-More than 170 Colorado artists and about 700 of their works are on view at any one time, from a total collection of more than 500 artists represented by about 5,000 works.
+Grant established the Kirkland Foundation in 1996 to document, rediscover, collect, preserve, exhibit and publish Colorado artists.
+The Colorado and regional art collection is concerned with a period from 1820 to about 1990 (traditional through modern), with an emphasis on the 1850s onwards.
+Over 650 works by more than 200 artists are shown at any one time, drawing from a collection of more than 500 Colorado artists and about 5,000 works.

-Grant built the majority of Kirkland Museum’s international decorative art collection, concentrated from 1875 to 1980, of which there are more than 3,500 items on view.
+Grant built the majority of Kirkland Museum’s international decorative art collection—recognized as one of the most important displays in North America, concentrated from about 1875 to about 1990 (Arts & Crafts through Postmodern), of which there are more than 3,500 items on view.

 Kirkland Museum has the estate collection of Vance Kirkland (1904-1981), the distinguished Colorado painter, whose works have received more than 350 exhibitions at 70 museums and 35 universities encompassing 13 countries, many organized by Hugh.